PrometheanDissident/prometheandissident.github.io/pages/academia.md

 When 10 percent of the population holds an unshakable belief, the belief will always be adopted by the majority of the society<ref>https://www.sciencedaily.com/releases/2011/07/110725190044.htm</ref>.

 ## TOADD

-School spending has essentially zero effect on class test scores.
-RCTs of educational interventions almost always find no benefits of such programs, with on average an effect of 0.06 standard deviations.
-School spending research shows very small benefits, such as 0.03 standard deviations per $1000 spent per pupil<ref>https://www.emilkirkegaard.com/p/against-the-economists-on-school</ref>.

 Robert K Merton in his work “The Sociology of Science” defines 4 norms of ideal scientific practice<ref>https://www.aporiamagazine.com/p/robert-k-merton-and-the-modern-ethos</ref>:
 - Universalism - Scientists and their claims should be judged on the basis of impersonal criteria